Language selection

 **English Language Proficiency**

 An applicant must have an adequate command of English in order to enroll on an English-taught programme at Charles University.
-Proficiency in English may be demonstrated by one of the standard language tests listed below; any language test results should not be older than two years.
-Students who have completed at least two years of their previous education with English as the sole language of instruction in Australia, Canada, India, Ireland, Malta, New Zealand, UK, Republic of South Africa or USA are exempt from this requirement.
+Proficiency in English may be demonstrated by one of the standard language tests listed below; any language test results must not be older than two years.
+Students who have completed at least two years of their previous education with English as the sole language of instruction in Australia, Canada, India, Ireland, Malta, New Zealand, Republic of South Africa, UK or USA are exempt from this requirement.
 Applicants who provide us with comparable qualifications demonstrating proficiency in English (i.e., CEFR level C1) also meet our requirements.

 The table below lists the various tests of English that we recognize, and gives the minimum score that should be obtained.